Copyright (C) 2012 Alex Nitz, Tito Dal Canton

 Use the PSD in the file's PSD dictionary with this ifo string.

-given and multiple (or zero) PSDs present an exception will be raised.
+given, and multiple (or zero) PSDs present, then an exception is raised.

 root_name : string (default='psd')